 Reinfection is common.
-Retest for reinfection in the index case at 3 months.
+Test for reinfection around 3 months after treatment.

-Discuss the need for and importance of retesting in 3 months with your patient in their appointment for treatment and the process for doing so.
-See below for options for organising retesting:
+Discuss the need for retesting in 3 months with your patient when providing treatment.
+Some options for organising retesting are provided below:

-Whatever option is chosen, reminders for retesting are useful to support the patient to return for their retest.
+Whatever option is chosen, reminders for retesting are useful to support the patient to test for reinfection.

 Key guidelines for chlamydia case management

-For who and when to test, including in specific populations
+For who and when to test, including in specific populations, see:

-For information about the entire chlamydia case management pathway, including retesting timeframes
+For information about the entire chlamydia case management pathway, including retesting timeframes, see:

 1. Davies B, Ward H, Leung S, et al. Heterogeneity in Risk of Pelvic Inflammatory Diseases After Chlamydia Infection: A Population-Based Study in Manitoba, Canada.
 J Infect.
 2014;210(Suppl 2):S549-S55.
 Available from: https://www.ncbi.nlm.nih.gov/pubmed/25381374